The Pfau Library offers a variety of accommodations for people with disabilities.

 Displays enlarged text (book, periodicals, or other documents) on a video screen.
 This unit is located on the second floor of the library across from the elevators.

 The library has a small collection of audio books in a variety of formats housed behind the Check-Out Desk which can be checked out for 2 weeks.
+These may be searched via Pfau Library OneSearch.
 Included in this collection are recorded versions of fiction and nonfiction titles, as well as recordings of plays, theatrical performances, poetry, and old radio programs.

-Additionally, room PL-5005, the Library Multimedia Center, houses the library's collection of CDs, LPs, and a few audiocassettes.
-The CDs and audiocassettes can be checked out.
+Additionally, room PL-5005, the Library Multimedia Center, houses the library's collection of CDs and a few audiocassettes, which can be checked out.

 John M. Pfau Library Web Site